 I get it.
 The “B word” is kind of scary because, to most, it has a negative connotation.
 We assume a budget to be restrictive.
 We assume it will keep us from doing (and buying) what we want in life.

 This is SO not the case.
-It’s just a plan, that’s all.
+It’s just a plan.
 A plan for your money before it comes in.
-That’s it!
+That’s it.

-Repeat after me: a budget is just a plan for your money so you don’t spend carelessly, it’s honestly. that. simple.
-This book is a great tool if you need some extra help with setting up your budget!
+Repeat after me, “A budget is just a plan for your money, so you don’t spend carelessly; it’s honestly that simple.

-We work hard and it really sucks when there is too much month at the end of the money and we have nothing to show for it except a huge Target Red Card bill and a pile of Amazon Prime boxes in the garbage can!
-Or was that just me?
+You work hard, and it really sucks when there is too much month at the end of the money, and we have nothing to show for it except a huge Target Red Card bill and a pile of Amazon Prime boxes in the garbage can.

-If this feels all too familiar to you, I really want to encourage you to give budgeting another shot!
-We tried it many times before we finally got it right but once we did, everything changed!
+If this feels all too familiar to you, it’s time to give budgeting another shot.
+It often takes many times to get it right, but once you do, it’s life-changing.

 Budgets do not need to be scary and overwhelming.
-Instead, they are really quite simple; it is us who tends to over-complicate them.
-I want to show you how simple they can be.
+Instead, they are really quite simple; it is we who tend to over-complicate them.

 Create Your Budget

-Once you’ve completed your worksheet we can get started.
+Once you’ve completed your financial inventory worksheet, it’s time to begin budgeting.
 You can create your budget on a spreadsheet, an app, or with plain old pen and paper.

 The first step is to list your income.
 List any income that you have coming in for your household within the month.

 Then list all your other expenses.
 You want to make sure you include every single thing you need to purchase, pay, or rent in the month.
-We really want this to be all-inclusive to eliminate surprises.
+You want this to be all-inclusive to eliminate surprises.